DioxusLabs/dioxus/docs/guide/src/describing_ui/special_attributes.md

 # Special Attributes

-Dioxus tries its hardest to stay close to React, but there are some divergences and "special behavior" that you should review before moving on.

-In this section, we'll cover special attributes built into Dioxus:
+While most attributes are simply passed on to the HTML, some have special behaviors:

 - `dangerous_inner_html`
 - Boolean attributes
 - `prevent_default`
-- event handlers as string attributes
+- Event handlers as string attributes
 - `value`, `checked`, and `selected`

 ## The HTML escape hatch: `dangerous_inner_html`